Energy Distribution for Dirichlet Eigenfunctions on Right Triangles: Analytical Results for Right Isosceles Triangle

 where $\delta(j) = 1$ if $j \equiv 1$ (mod 4) and $\delta(j) = -1$ if $j \equiv 3$ (mod 4). \end{proof} This computation also shows that, in the limit, the running average of these two values will both be 1/2.
 The subsequence of $m,n$ such that they are separated by a fixed integer is density 0 in the sequence of $m,n$.
 We can also see that the limit of these subsequences, $I_l(m,m+j), I_r(m,m+j)$ goes to $1/2$ when we take the separation integer $k$ to infinity.
 This ensures via a straightforward limit argument that the running average of each piece also goes to $1/2$.

 The reason for this can clearly be seen in the explicit computations, as $m, n$ values that are close together produce disturbances whose magnitude is not changed when $m$ and $n$ are pushed to infinity so long as that separation is maintained.
 However, encountering $m$ and $n$ pairs with that separation becomes less and less likely as $m$ and $n$ increase.
-Numerically we have verified all of this with our solver.
+All of this has been numerically confirmed.

 These two plots are not exactly the same as the direct calculation orders points differently.
 Moreover, the accuracy of the boundary integrals, especially because we are dividing them, is not enough to perfectly align these graphs.